-All individuals staying in the College Residence Complex are required to adhere to the Student Conduct Code, these Residences Rules and Regulations, all policies published by the Study Abroad Office, and the Greek law.
+All individuals staying in the College Residence Complex are required to adhere to the Student Conduct Code, these Residences Rules and Regulations, all policies published by the Offices of Residential Services and International Student Services, and the Greek law.

 Deree - The American College of Greece reserves the right to amend or supplement the Residences Rules and Regulations at any time upon such notice to residents as it deems appropriate.
-The Director of Residential and International Student Services is responsible for the publication of the Residences Rules and Regulations.
-Suggestions for amendments may be addressed to the Office of Study Abroad.
+The Executive Director of International Student Services and the Executive Director of Residential Services are responsible for the publication of the Residences Rules and Regulations.
+Suggestions for amendments may be addressed to these offices.